 In a personal injury action, the injured person usually has six years to file a civil lawsuit seeking damages.

-On the other hand, the personal representative must bring a wrongful death accident action within two years of the decedent’s passing.
+On the other hand, the personal representative must bring a wrongful death accident action within three years of the decedent’s passing.

-As a knowledgeable local attorney could explain, there are special legal rules and procedures that apply to wrongful death lawsuits.
+As a knowledgeable local Bangor, Maine wrongful death attorney could explain, there are special legal rules and procedures that apply to wrongful death lawsuits.
 Maine Revised Statutes §2-807 specifies who may bring these actions and who may benefit from them.

 Who May Bring a Wrongful Death Lawsuit?